-- Turn on or restart the tablet, and then quickly hold down the volume down button; then select f11. - 2.
+- Turn on or restart the tablet, quickly hold down the volume up button, and then select f11. - 2.
 Select Troubleshoot from the boot options menu. - 3.
-Select Recovery Manager, and then follow the on-screen instructions.
+Select Recovery Manager, and then follow the on-screen instructions. - NOTE: If your computer does not automatically restart in HP Recovery Manager, change the computer boot order, and then follow the on-screen instructions.
+See Changing the computer boot order on page 54.

-Using HP Recovery media to recover
+Recovering using HP Recovery media